lowbudgetlcs/stats-daemon/README.md

 with this yet, and the documentation sucks.
 I've been relying on Intellij intellisense for riot stuff.

+### Running/Testing

+Since this relies on a messageq, testing locally is sorta annoying.
+It might be a good idea to just assume that reading off the queue works (I'll handle it), and just test by directly invoking whatever functions you write.
+I'll connect everything together once it's ready.
+I've included docker instructions below in case you want to try it, but it isn't necessary.
+I also linked docs for all the libraries I recommend.
+Take it slow!
+Gl king.

 ### Docker

 There are two ways to run this app's container.